nlundquist/zmk-listeners/README.md

 Each listener is defined as a child node.

-- `indicator` (required): A macro from `dt-binding/zmk/hid_usage.h` representing either the NUM LOCK, CAPS LOCK, SCROLL LOCK, KANA, or COMPOSE LED state.
+- `indicator` (required): A constant from `dt-binding/zmk/hid_usage.h` representing either the NUM LOCK, CAPS LOCK, SCROLL LOCK, KANA, or COMPOSE LED state.
 These are the only USB HID LED states emitted by the underlying ZMK event.
 - `bindings` (required): The first behavior is triggered on key press, and the second on key release.
 Use `&none` for the other if you need only one.
 Second binding (key release) can be omitted if not needed.

 ## References